ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 --- abstract

-This document describes how CORECONF management can be applied to SCHC Context.
+This document describes how CORECONF can be applied to SCHC for context and rule set management between endpoints.

 --- middle

-# Introduction{#intro}
+# Introduction {#intro}

-{{RFC9363}} defines the YANG Data Model for a SCHC context (a.k.a Set of Rules). {{I-D.ietf-lpwan-architecture}} proposes the architecture for rule management.
+{{RFC9363}} defines the YANG Data Model for a SCHC context (a.k.a Set of Rules, or SoR). {{I-D.ietf-lpwan-architecture}} proposes the architecture for rule management.
 Some rules must be clearly dedicated to the modification of the context.

 {{RFC9254}} defines a way to serialize data issued from a YANG DM into a CBOR representation and {{I-D.ietf-core-comi}} defines the CoAP interface.

-This document describes in which condition management can be done, how to manage rules inside an SCHC instance using CORECONF and proposes some compression rules for the protocol headers.
+This document describes how CORECONF can be used to manage SCHC contexts and rule sets within a SCHC instance.
+It also specifies SCHC compression rules tailored for the CORECONF-based management traffic itself.
+These “management compression rules” improve efficiency for control and configuration exchanges, distinct from the compression applied to regular application data.

 # Applicability statement

 ## Architecture

-SCHC instance management allows the two end-points to modify the common SoR, by:
+SCHC instance management allows the two endpoints to modify the common SoR, by:

-* modifying rules values (such as TV, MO or CDA) in existing rules,
+* Modifying rules values (such as TV, MO or CDA) in existing rules.
-* adding a new rule,
+* Adding a new rule.
-* removing an existing rule.
+* Removing an existing rule.
+* Triggering Remote Procedural Calls (RPC) within the endpoints.

+A new type of traffic is defined called management traffic, which deals exclusively with message exchanges concerning context and rule management.

-The rule management uses the CORECONF interface {{I-D.ietf-core-comi}} based on CoAP.
-The management traffic is carried as SCHC compressed packets tagged to some specific rule IDs.
-They are identified as M rules in Figure {{Fig-SCHCManagement}}.
-Management Rules (or M rules) can be either Compression rules or No compression rules.
-Only M rules can modify the SoR.
+The rule management uses the CORECONF network management interface {{I-D.ietf-core-comi}}, which is based on CoAP.
+In this context, management traffic refers to the CORECONF messages exchanged between the endpoints to configure or modify rule sets.
+The management traffic is transported as SCHC-compressed packets, tagged with specific Rule IDs.
+These rules are identified as Management Rules (or M Rules) in Figure {{Fig-SCHCManagement}}.
+M Rules can be either Compression Rules or No-Compression Rules.
+Only M Rules are permitted to modify the SoR.

-Management procedures uses their own IPv6 stack, independent of the rest of the system.
+The management traffic uses its own IPv6 stack, distinct from regular application traffic.
+See Section {{sec-protocols}} for more details.

 SCHC Packets using M Rules MUST be encrypted either by the underlying layer (for instance in a QUIC stream dedicated to management inside a QUIC connection) or directly using OSCORE or DTLS.